Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Q: What does Stretch vs GEP vs SBGE: What IP-Bound Math & Physics Students Need to Know cover?
 A: How school-based enrichment (“Stretch”), the Gifted Education Programme (GEP), and school-based gifted provisions (SBGE) differ - and what that means for IP-bound Math/Physics students.

 TL;DR “Stretch” is a common label for school-based enrichment for high-ability learners (how it looks varies by school).
-GEP is a national programme with a 2-stage identification exercise in Primary 3 and entry in Primary 4.
+GEP is being phased out - the last GEP cohort will be the P6 batch of 2028.
+From 2027, a refreshed approach replaces it: one-stage P3 identification, after-school advanced modules at 15 designated centres, and broader access (~10% of the cohort, up from ~7%).
 SBGE refers to school-based gifted provisions that some secondary schools run (example: ACS(I) SBGE for Years 1–4).

 1 Key terms at a glance